LOADING

 One of the key components of effectiveness is to not over-promise.

-Humility is a wonderful virtue that lends itself to this kind of good behavior, and often leads to under-promising and over-delivering.
+Humility is a wonderful virtue that lends itself to under-promising and over-delivering.

-People stupidly compete over being busy; as if it shows status “If you’re busy, you’re important and in demand†kind of way.
+People stupidly compete over being busy; as if it shows status symbol.

-But in reality slowing down and enjoying life is reserved for people who are comfortable with themselves and who they are within – the happy, successful and sexy.
-(People who get high off of being too busy so they have no time to think or breath are empty shells.
+But in reality slowing down and enjoying life is reserved for people who are comfortable with themselves and who they are happy, successful and sexy.
+(People who get high off of being too busy so they have no time to think or breathe are empty shells.
 They know that so they need to cover up their emptiness with busyness)

 Social Shares